 - Suitability of products : Find out if the company has products that are peculiar to your business needs.

-- Available discounts : Many insurance companies offer discounts.
+- Available discounts : Many insurer offer discounts.
 Find out what discounts apply to our situation.

 - Payment of claims : Lastly, you should find out how well this company pays insurance claims.

-Each and every person requires the insurance & must be known what is insurance and benefits of insurance.Insurance is a method or process which distributes the burden of the loss on a number of persons within the group formed for this particular purpose.The insurance is not only a protection but is a sort of investment because a certain sum is returnable to the insured at the death or the expiry of a period.
+Each and every person requires the insurance .It is a method or process which distributes the burden of the loss on a number of persons within the group formed for this particular purpose.It is not only a protection but is a sort of investment because a certain sum is returnable to the insured at the death or the expiry of a period.